Efficient Estimation of Sensor Biases for the 3-Dimensional Asynchronous Multi-Sensor System: Simulation Results

+{\black{ In this section, we present simulation results to illustrate the performance of using our proposed BCD Algorithm~\ref{alg:BCD} to solve the proposed formulation~\eqref{eq:opt_nls}.

-We consider a scenario with four sensors and one target in the 3-dimensional space, as illustrated in Fig. \ref{fig:sc}.
+\textbf{{ Scenario setting:}} We consider a scenario with four sensors and one target in the 3-dimensional space, as illustrated in Fig. \ref{fig:sc}.
 The locations and biases of each sensor are listed in Table \ref{tab:senbias}.
-The target moves with a nearly constant velocity $\mathbb{E}[ \dot{\bm{\xi}}_k ] = [0,0.3,0]^T$ km/s with the initial position being $[-30,-5,8]$ km.
+The target moves with a nearly constant velocity $\mathbb{E}[ \dot{\bm{\xi}}_k ] = [0,0.3,0]\,$km/s with the initial position being $[-30,-5,8]\,$km.
 The presumed rotation angle $\bm{\zeta}_m$ is fixed at $(0^\circ,0^\circ,0^\circ)$ for all $m=1,2,3,4$.
-The sensors work in an asynchronous mode that four sensors measure the target positions every $10$ seconds with different starting times, i.e., $2.5$s, $5$s, $7.5$s, $10$s, respectively.
-Moreover, each sensor sends $20$ stamped measurements to a fusion center for sensor registration and the total observation last $210$s.
+The sensors work in an asynchronous mode that four sensors measure the target positions every $10\,$s with different starting times, i.e., $2.5\,$s, $5\,$s, $7.5\,$s, $10\,$s, respectively.
+Moreover, each sensor sends $20$ stamped measurements to a fusion center for sensor registration and the total observation last $210\,$s.
+All simulations are done on a laptop (Intel Core i7) with Matlab2018b.

+\textbf{{ Baseline approaches:}} We select three representative approaches in the literature and extend them to the considered 3-dimensional case where all sensors are biased and asynchronous.
+The first approach is the augmented state Kalman filtering (ASKF) approach \cite{Zhou2004A} which treats sensor biases as the augmented states and uses the Kalman filter to jointly estimate sensor biases and target states.
+The second approach is the LS approach \cite{Fortunati2011Least} which solves the proposed NLS formulation in \eqref{eq:opt_nls} using the { linear approximation} (referred as linearized LS).
+The third approach is the ML approach \cite{Ristic2003Sensor,Fortunati2013On}, which is originally proposed for the synchronous multi-sensor system \cite{Ristic2003Sensor} or for the scenario with one sensor being bias-free \cite{Fortunati2013On}.
+To extend it to the considered 3-dimensional case with a stable numerical behavior, we first estimate the target state by the smoothed Kalman filter (SKF) and then estimate sensor biases by the Gaussian-Newton method \cite{bertsekas1999nonlinear}.
+For simplicity, we refer this approach as SKF-GN.

+{ \textbf{Proposed algorithms' parameter selection:} In all of our following simulations, the parameters in the BCD and ADMM algorithms are selected as follows: the proposed BCD algorithm is initialized with all biases being zeros and the proposed ADMMs for solving subproblems \eqref{eq:sub_eta}--\eqref{eq:sub_gamma} are also initialized with the corresponding angle biases being zeros; the penalty parameter $\rho$ in the ADMM is set to be the average of the diagonal elements of matrix $\bm{H}^T_{\vartheta}\bm{Q}\bm{H}_{\vartheta}$ in \eqref{eq:qcqp}; the proposed BCD algorithm is terminated when the maximum difference between two consecutive BCD iterates is less than $10^{-5}$ and the ADMM is terminated when both primal and dual residuals are less than $10^{-9}$. }